dhis2/academy-web-app-dev/instructions/docs/web-academy/02-ui-library.md

 DHIS2 UI components are designed to work with languages written in right-to-left script.
 By default, when you build an app using the DHIS2 app-platform, it will be assumed to be LTR.
 You can

-In `workshop/d2.config.js`, set `direction: 'auto'`.
-Test this out by opening a new private window, opening and logging into the backend instance and running your app. log in with the following user who has the user language set to Arabic: `user: arabicS; password: ???`.
+In `d2.config.js`, set `direction: 'auto'`.
+This update touches your app configuration, so it will not be reflected as a hot fix; stop the app and rerun `yarn start`.
+Then you can test this out by opening a new private window, opening and logging into the backend instance and running your app.
+Log in with the following user who has the user language set to Arabic: `user: arabic; password: !Arabic123`

 Note: you may need to update some of the css files to make the layout work correctly.
 [This article](https://css-tricks.com/css-logical-properties-and-values/) provides a good overview of CSS logical properties.